tmoris/odin-recipes/README.md

-# Frontend Mentor - Loopstudios landing page solution
+# Frontend Mentor - The Odin Project foundations-recipe project solution

 This is a solution to the [The Odin Project foundations-recipe project](https://www.theodinproject.com/lessons/foundations-recipes).Which is helping me improve my coding skills by building realistic projects.